If you are considering undergoing the process of Maine Coon neutering, you’re probably wondering about the best age to neuter a Maine Coon.

 When Do Maine Coons Start Spraying?

 Maine Coons usually start spraying when they reach sexual maturity, which is typically between the ages of eight and ten months old.
-In some cases, however, Maine Coons can start spraying when they are as young as six months old.
+However, Maine Coons can start spraying when they are as young as six months old.